The Parable of the Rich Fool (Luke 12:13-21): Reflections on the True Treasure

 Jesus then says:

-“Beware of all kinds of greed, because even if a person has many possessions, life does not consist in an abundance of possessions.”
+“Watch out!
+Be on your guard against all kinds of greed; life does not consist in the abundance of possessions.”
 (Luke 12:15)

 With these words, Jesus dismantles one of humanity's oldest illusions: the idea that happiness lies in possessing more.
-Greed is not just the desire to accumulate wealth; it is idolatry, a substitution of material possessions for God.
+Greed is not merely the desire to accumulate wealth; it is idolatry, a substitution of God for material possessions.
 It is the error of thinking that security, power, and peace can be bought.

-Christ warns that human life has intrinsic value, independent of wealth.
-"Life does not consist in possessions" is a phrase that echoes throughout time, a call to inner freedom.
+Christ warns that human life has an intrinsic value, independent of wealth.
+"Life does not consist in possessions" is a phrase that resonates throughout the ages, a call to inner freedom.
 Thus, He introduces the parable that concretely illustrates this spiritual truth.

 The Parable of the Rich Fool

-The rich fool represents the man who trusts only in his own strength and possessions.
+The foolish rich man represents the man who trusts only in his own strength and possessions.
 His self-sufficiency leads him to the illusion of total control over the future.
-He believes he can guarantee his happiness through an abundance of possessions, forgetting that tomorrow does not belong to him.
+He believes he can guarantee his happiness through an abundance of goods, forgetting that tomorrow does not belong to him.

-The question "who will get what you have accumulated?" echoes like a divine judgment, not of condemnation, but of revelation.
+The question “to whom will what you have accumulated get?” echoes like a divine judgment, not of condemnation, but of revelation.
 Everything the rich man built—his barns, his reserves, his plans—proves useless in the face of death.
 His true failure is not being rich, but living without transcendent meaning.
 His wealth served no one, not even himself.

-Jesus ends the parable with a pithy phrase:
+Jesus concludes the parable with a concise phrase:

-“So it is with those who store up treasures for themselves but are not rich toward God.”
+“"This is how it will be with whoever stores up things for themselves but is not rich toward God."
 (Luke 12:21)

-This final sentence sums up the entire logic of the Gospel: what gives meaning to life is not the accumulation of possessions, but communion with God and others.
-The Christian life is an invitation to shift the axis from "having" to "being."
+This final sentence sums up the entire logic of the Gospel: what gives meaning to life is not the accumulation of possessions, but communion with God and with others.
+The Christian life is an invitation to shift the focus from "having" to "being.".

 Theological Interpretation

 The parable of the rich fool is, first and foremost, a catechesis on Christian wisdom.
-It confronts two opposing worldviews: the materialistic view and the spiritual view.
+She confronts two opposing worldviews: the materialistic worldview and the spiritual worldview.

 The Illusion of Self-Sufficiency